Monk Skipper

 Photograph by Susan Leach Snyder

-These skippers are found in South Florida and in Cuba.
+These skippers are found in southern Florida and Cuba.
 The host plants for the caterpillars are several species of palms.

-The photograph above is of a female and it was taken in Conservancy Garden #1.
+The photograph above is of a female in Garden #1.
 This skipper was sunning itself on a thatch palm leaf.
-To date, no eggs or caterpillars of the Monk Skippers have been found in the Conservancy garden.
+To date, no Monk skipper eggs or caterpillars have been found in the gardens along the Lagoon Trail.

 ___________________________________